 Training, qualifications & experience

-My initial qualification was in social work and I have worked in frontline settings in social care settings with children in care, post adoption, as well as working in CAMHS, education and in volunteer posts for charities.
+I started out in hospitality moved into voluntary work, teacher training then social care.
+My initial qualification was in children's social care and I worked in frontline settings in the social care sector, working for 10 years with those within the safeguarding and care system, then a further 10 years in adoption and their families.
+I have also worked in CAMHS, education and in volunteer posts for charities.
 I have extensive knowledge and understanding of the impact of developmental trauma, separation and loss.

 Below is an example of some of the areas of interest in which I have received training.